Please pardon the ugly formatting… This has been copied from separate html files within CourseDen / Desire2Learn!

-While you are welcome to buy an older edition of the book and much of it may be the same or similar as what's in the new edition, I cannot guarantee that an older edition will have everything you need for assignments, quizzes, cases, etc.
+While you are welcome to buy an older edition of the book and much of it may be the same as or similar to what's in the new edition, I cannot guarantee that an older edition will have everything you need for assignments, quizzes, cases, etc.

 If desired, you may purchase an electronic version of the book ("e-book").